 Serial passages of viruses in cell culture may lead to the accumulation of mutations and gene disruptions (Spatz 2010; Colgrove et al., 2014).
 These mutations can modify viral adaptation and increase or decrease virulence (Boutier et al., 2017; López-Muñoz et al., 2021; Vancsok et al., 2017).
 In the case of KHV, a previous work using short-read sequencing showed that 99 consecutive in vitro passages onto CCB cells resulted in the accumulation of less than 60 small variations (<100 nt) (Klafack et al., 2019).
 It also showed that the haplotype composition can quickly vary along with infection cycles of KHV in vitro.
 The present study unexpectedly highlighted a high number of structural variations: 87 for P99 and 236 for P78.
 In contrast, the accumulation of small variations was consistent with what had been observed with short-read sequencing (Klafack et al, 2019).
 These findings illustrate that long-read sequencing is highly suitable for genome-wide comparisons of viruses.
 Most importantly, they revealed a hidden source of virus diversification, which had never been reported so far for KHV.
 They also confirmed that P78 consists of a mixture of undeleted and deleted haplotypes revealing that the undeleted haplotype did not correspond to the native one but to an inverted version of it.
 We experimentally validated this inversion in P78 by PCR followed by sequencing.
+Moreover, the inversion found in the middle of the reads excluded the formation of in silico chimeras, i.e., chimeras resulting from the basecaller when two molecules are sequenced in the same pore that undergoes fast reloading (Martin and Legget, 2021).
 These structural variations form a ‘mosaic’ of viral subpopulations that seem to result from multiple rearrangement events, mainly inversions and deletions and, to a lesser extent, insertions and duplications.
 Such sub-viral variants often lead to Defective Viral Genomes (DVGs) (Vignuzzi and López 2019).
 Because of their negative impact on viral replication, some forms of DVGs have been extensively studied, and three pathogenesis-related functions have been well-described: interference with viral replication, immunostimulation, and viral persistence (Marriott and Dimmock 2010; Vignuzzi and López 2019).
 DVGs play a role in viral production interference by accumulating at higher rates than the full-length viral genomes and consequently interfere with viral replication by taking up the polymerase activity and competing for structural proteins (Calain and Roux 1995; Portner and Kingsbury 1971).
 In addition, DVGs can act as primary stimuli and trigger antiviral immunity by inducing the expression of some interleukins and pro-inflammatory cytokines (for review, see Vignuzzi and López 2019; Xiao et al, 2021).
 However, the implication of DVGs for virus persistence is complex and still unclear.
 Nevertheless, a combination of viral replication interfering and cycle asynchrony between full-length viruses and DVGs seems to establish chronical infection (for review, see Vignuzzi and López 2019).